 The trees planted by the students and ecoguards are also in need of more than rainy season water, especially the fruit trees.
 Finally, the students are poor.
 The idea of a garden and the benefits it would bring (economic and health related) is an impossibility without a water source.

 This project is to build a well and create a community garden in Lxxxxxxx.

-The well will enable the school to have water self-sufficiency, so the students can have water for drinking, using the latrine, erasing the chalkboard, washing their hands, and for starting a garden.
+The well will enable the school to have water self-sufficiency, so the students can have water have water for drinking, using the latrine, erasing the chalk board, washing their hands, and for starting a garden.

 The construction time will be 4-6 weeks.
 At 1.5 meters in diameter, 2 meters will be hand-dug per day, for 30 meters.
-The lining will be added daily, made of iron, cement brick, and mortar.
+Lining will be added daily, made of iron, cement brick, and mortar.
 Cement over steel lining is to be added after the digging is completed each day.